sana2427/AI-and-Data-Science-Intership-Task-11/README.md

-# Task 1: End-to-End ML Project with Streamlit GUI (Customer Churn Prediction)
+# Task 1: End-to-End ML Project with Streamlit GUI

 ## Overview
 This repository contains the solution for Task 1: End-to-End ML Project with Streamlit GUI, completed as part of my AI & Data Science Internship tasks.